Identifying faulty edges in resistive electrical networks: Proofs of results

-\underline{\em Case 4: Neither endpoint of $e$ is in a group of size three.} This means both endpoints $u_1$ and $u_2$ of $e$ are left over vertices from the grouping into size three groups.
+This means both endpoints $u_1$ and $u_2$ of $e$ are left over vertices from the grouping into size three groups.
 One of these vertices, say $u_1$ without loss of generality, is not an endpoint of $e'$.
 If $v_2$ is not an endpoint of $e'$ then the measurement with source $v_2$ and sink $u_1$ will distinguish $e,e'$ by Lemma~\ref{lem:incident_edge_lemma_complete}.
 Thus, assume $v_2$ is an endpoint of $e'$.
 Then, the measurement with source $v_1$ and sink $v_2$ (i.e., a measurement from the first group of size three) will distinguish $e,e'$ by Lemma~\ref{lem:incident_edge_lemma_complete}.